 Fall colours are also a great time to get out your close-up or macro lens.
 Sometimes an image of a red maple leaf floating in a creek eddy tells the fall story better than a landscape with hundreds of coloured trees.
 As the leaves start to fall and decay, the interplay of brown leaves fallen amongst still bright green ferns can be very powerful.
 Rather than shoot the rotting stump, put a couple of fallen leaves with good colour on the stump and get in close to grab the texture of the neutral wood and bark with the splash of colour from the leaves.

 With autumn upon us, there is just so much for you to be shooting.
 Plan your photography outings, get together with photo friends for a day trip, or simply head out on your own to explore.
-With some preparation and planning, you will capture amazing images that will look great on your wall or on your website.
+With some preparation and planning, you will capture amazing images that will look great on your wall or on your website or social media.